Selling a Home in Middle Tennessee: 2026 Complete Guide

 1) Decide your timing and target price range

 We’ll look at recent comparable sales, active competition, and neighborhood momentum to set a pricing band.
 The goal is maximum demand early, not “test high, drop later.”
-That “chase the market” tactic costs time and leverage.
+That “chase the market” tactic costs time and use.

 Action: request a free valuation and I’ll send a CMA with a tight price window plus strategy notes.